National Hunger and Homelessness Awareness Week

 Some of the people seeking temporary refuge on SEPTA property are victims of abuse including domestic violence and elder abuse.
 Some are veterans who have not received the critical services they deserve.
 Others are young people who have aged out of foster care.
 This population – which we call the vulnerable population – represents a humanitarian crisis and we are committed to addressing this complex societal issue in a compassionate and impactful way.

 We want to see those in need connected with appropriate resources.
 And it’s why SEPTA created our nationally recognized SCOPE program [which stands for Safety, Cleaning, Ownership, Partnership, and Engagement] in 2021 and our comprehensive plan – Leading the Way: SEPTA’s Response to Safety and Security detailing our ongoing strategy for addressing safety, security, and the challenges of the vulnerable population on the system.
 You can read about SCOPE’s current plan here.
+Since its inception – it has had over 10,000 engagements in which an individual was guided off SEPTA’s system and possibly into services.
+And SCOPE once again teamed up with Drexel University students who are stationed at key SEPTA locations to assist vulnerable individuals, referring them to services, and providing basic medical supplies – while gaining firsthand experience in trauma-informed care.
+You can read more about that partnership here.

 If you encounter someone from the vulnerable population on the SEPTA system – please do NOT yell or provoke them even if they are loitering on the system and put your own safety at risk.
 Inform a SEPTA Transit Police Officer by calling 215-580-8111 or texting a tip to 215-234-1911.
 You can also alert a SEPTA Outreach worker wearing a vest from Merakey or Northeast Treatment Center [NET].
 The outreach personnel work in close coordination with the SEPTA Transit Police Department which has increased patrols on trains and at stations in recent months.
 SEPTA’s strategy is to increase visibility while compassionately engaging and connecting the vulnerable population to resources.